Speaker Series April 14, 2026

 By Jeff Grant

-We are honored to host Alex Little, Esq., a white-collar and criminal defense attorney representing some of the highest-profile defendants in the country, as our April 2026 White Collar Support Group Tuesday Night Speaker Series presenter.
+We were honored to host Alex Little, Esq., a white-collar and criminal defense attorney representing some of the highest-profile defendants in the country, as our April 2026 White Collar Support Group Tuesday Night Speaker Series presenter.

 Alex Little is the founder and managing partner of Litson PLLC, a boutique federal litigation and white-collar criminal defense firm based in Nashville that operates nationwide.
 Before representing clients in the federal system, he sat on the other side of it, serving as an Assistant U.S. Attorney prosecuting complex federal cases.